Darxo/Hardened/README.md

 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
-- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that can shoot you despite you are currently revealed to
+- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that you are currently revealed to
 - Characters can no longer retreat from the battle when standing on a border tile, if they are engaged in melee
 - Any fleeing character who rallies, loses 3 Action Points
 - All fleeing characters now have +1 Action Point
 - All player characters now have +1 Action Point during AutoRetreat
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
-- No characater can receive more than one negative morale check, caused by a fleeing ally, per turn
+- No character can receive more than one negative morale check, caused by a fleeing ally, per turn
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally
 - Characters no longer gain +1 additional Resolve against morale checks from fleeing allies, per ally in the battlefield
 - Resurrecting Corpses can no longer knock back characters that are rooted or immune to Displacement.
 Instead they delay their resurrection